-The Cherokee wedding ceremony is a very beautiful event, whether it is the old fashoned, or 'ancient' ceremony or a modern one.
+Regardless, a Cherokee wedding ceremony is a very special event, whether it is the old fashioned or 'ancient' ceremony or a modern one.
 The original ceremony differed from clan to clan and community to community, but basically used the same ritual elements.

 Because clanship is matrilineal in the Cherokee society, it is forbidden to marry within one's own clan.
-Because the woman holds the family clan, she is represented at the ceremony by both her mother (or clan mother) and oldest brother.
-The brother stands with her as his vow to take the responsibility of teaching the children in spiritual and religious matters, as that is the traditional role of the uncle (e-du-tsi).
+As the woman holds the family clan, in a traditional wedding she was represented at the ceremony by both her mother (or clan mother) and oldest brother.
+The brother stood with her as his vow to take the responsibility of teaching the children in spiritual and religious matters, as that is the traditional role of the maternal uncle (e-du-tsi).

-After the sacred spot for the ceremony has been blessed for seven consecituve days, it is time for the ceremony.
-The bride and groom approach the sacred fire, and are blessed by the priest and/or priestess.
-All participants of the wedding, including guests are also blessed.
-Songs are sung in Cherokee, and those conducting the ceremony bless the couple.
-Both the Bride and Groom are covered in a blue blanket.
-At the right point of the ceremony, the priest or priestess removes each blue blanket, and covers the couple together with one white blanket, indicating the beginning of their new life together.
+After the sacred spot for the ceremony had been blessed for seven consecutive days, it was time for the ceremony.
+The bride and groom approached the sacred fire, and were blessed by the priest and/or priestess.
+All participants of the wedding, including guests were also blessed.
+Songs were sung in Cherokee, and those conducting the ceremony blessed the couple.
+Both the bride and groom were covered in a blue blanket.
+At the right point of the ceremony, the priest or priestess removed each blue blanket, and covered the couple together with one white blanket, indicating the beginning of their new life together.